chago1991/Ansible-K8S/README.md

 ```

-1.3 Make a ansible hot command to test, and you will see the output is "...uid=0(root)..."
+1.3 Make an ansible hot command to test, and you will see the output is "...uid=0(root)..."

 ```
 $ ansible all -m shell -a id -b